EasyPASS: Eligibility

-Those able to use EasyPass owing to holding a German residence permit or long stay D-Visa must have their e-passports entered in the German Central Register of Foreigners, which is normally done automatically by the responsible immigration authority, but may be missing in the event of an administrative error.
+Those able to use EasyPass by virtue of holding a German residence permit or long stay D-Visa must have their e-passports entered in the German Central Register of Foreigners, which is normally done automatically by the responsible immigration authority, but may be missing in the event of an administrative error.

 Function

 The system uses the data stored in the electronic chip of the e-passport, and compares this to the live image of the traveler passing through the gates.

 The traveler places their travel document on the document reader prior to the first gate.
 The system, after carrying out checks on authenticity of the document, establishes the eligibility of the passenger to use the gates, in addition to checking the following databases, as would happen during a standard border check: